tahmid-chowdhury/SOFE4630U-MS2/README.md

 It's required to <ins><b>unpublish</b></ins> the **mysql-integration** integration as it will consume your credit quickly.
 Also, <ins><b>Suspend</b></ins> the **mysql-connector**

-## Create a Pub/Sub Sink Connector to Redis Server
+## Create a Pub/Sub Sink Connector to The Redis Server
 This will be similar to the MySQL.
-Thus, a higher level instruction is given.
-One of the difference is that a key/value pairs are needed.
+Thus, a high-level instruction is given.
+One of the differences is that key/value pairs are needed.
 Those will be mapped to the Pub/Sub message's data and key.

 ![sink connector](figures/cl3-16_v2.jpg)